“And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”

 When a child of God believes God’s promises in prayer, God moves His hand for that believer.

-God has certain ground rules for answered prayer.
-Here are a number of qualifications to answered prayer:
+God has specific ground rules for answered prayer.
+Here are several qualifications to answered prayer:

 Abiding in fellowship (the Spirit-filled life), Jn 15:7; Ps 66:18; Ja 4:3